top of page

 No-one says that every spin must be a winning prize.
 Losing spins are an option.
 Eg. having half the wedges as a losing shot (say making all 8 black), it leaves a one in 8 chance for the remaining wedges as a chance of a winning a prize.
 50/50 chance of a prize.
 Not bad.

 Of course, if you make just ONE of those a 'Grand Prize', there is just a one in 16 chance of it being won. ( A nice 'carrot to dangle' is good for crowd participation.
+Everyone wants to win a juicy prize.)

 This design would be good for fund-raising, or at least as a way to "pay for" the Prize Wheel at your event (with enough spins carried out for the odds to come into play nicely, as always.)